-Campers arriving by car and boat typically arrive to camp first.
+Campers arriving by car typically arrive to camp first.
 They meet their counselors who assist them in settling in their cabins.
-When the Airport Bus and OLG Bus arrive, everyone already in camp greets the buses.
-As campers exit the bus, they meet their counselors, grab their luggage, go to their cabin, find the bunk with their nametag posted on it and begin getting settled.
+When campers get off the bus, they meet their counselors, grab their luggage, go to their cabin, find the bunk with their nametag posted on it and begin getting settled.

 After arriving at camp, you begin settling into your Cabin and meet your cabin mates.
 Your name will be above your bunk indicating where to make your bed and place your things.
 After discovering your cabin, it is time to go to several stations with the goal of being ready for activities the following morning.

 - Learn about the Foley Activities offered and sign up for your first round of Activities.
 You will get to pick 5 different ones to start, and make sure at least one is a water activity to take advantage of beautiful Whitefish Lake.